gruener-campus-malchow/inventix/README.md

-# This has to be rebuild
+# This has to be rebuilt